juniordiscart/ImpossibleOdds-Toolkit/Docs/Weblink.md

 The `ImpossibleOdds.Weblink` namespace contains a general purpose messaging framework.
 It packs request objects and waits for incoming responses.
 When a response is received, it matches it to the request it belongs to and lets you know new data is available.

-**Note**: everything described below is implemented abstractly for which a custom and solid implementation should be provided based on the intended usecase.
+**Note**: everything described below is implemented abstractly for which a custom and solid implementation should be provided based on the intended use case.
 For example, the tools found in [HTTP][Http] and [Photon Extensions][PhotonExtensions] extensively use this framework.
 If you think these tools could be useful to you, you can check them out as a guide for implementation as well.

 ## Messenger

 The _Messenger_ concept in this Weblink framework basically keeps a register of requests that have been sent out and are awaiting a response.
 When it receives response data it will look up the request it belongs to and hand it back over to the caller or any other interested party.

-The abstract `WeblinkMessenger` class provides a barebones implementation already.
+The abstract `WeblinkMessenger` class provides a bare bones implementation already.

 A complete custom messenger class can be created using the `IWeblinkMessenger` interface.
 There's also a generic variant of this interface that already places certain requirements on the type parameters.
 It requests that you implement the following functionality:

-* Send out a request, depending on the intended usecase of the custom implementation.
+* Send out a request, depending on the intended use case of the custom implementation.
 * Stop a request from processing a future incoming response.
 * Check whether a request is still awaiting a response.
 * Retrieve a message handle for a pending request.